DjangoGirls/tutorial/html/README.md

 ## One more thing

 It'd be good to see if your website will be still working on Heroku, right?
 Let's try deploying again.
-Open up your console and type this:

-    heroku push --app djangogirlsblog

-> __Note__: Remember to replace `djangogirlsblog` with the name of your application on Heroku.
+First off, let's see what files have changed since we last deployed:

+    $ git status

+Let's tell `git` to include all the changes from the current directory:

+    $ git add -A .

+> __Note__ `-A` (short for "all") means that `git` will also recognize if you've deleted files (by default, it only recognizes new/modified files).
+Also remember (from chapter 3) that `.` means the current directory.

+Before we upload all the files, let's check what `git` will be uploading (all the files that `git` will upload should now appear in green):

+    $ git status

+We're almost there, now it's time to tell it to save this change in its history.
+We're going to give it a "commit message" where we describe what we've changed.
+You can type anything you'd like at this stage, but it's helpful to type something descriptive so that you can remember what you've done in the future.

+    $ git commit -m "Changed the HTML for the site."

+> __Note__ Make sure you use double quotes around the commit message.

+Once we've done that, we can finally upload (push) our changes to the website on heroku:

+    git push heroku master

 And that should be it!
 Once Heroku is finished, you can go ahead and refresh your website in the browser.
 Changes should be visible!